LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 The debugging process can start with the fully untyped program but it doesn't have to.
-The lattice contains the completely untyped program (bottom configuration) and we sample from all the configurations where the buggy module is untyped (including the fully untyped one).
+The lattice contains the completely untyped program (bottom configuration) and we sample trail roots from all the configurations where the buggy module is untyped (including the fully untyped one).

 > - The paper often says that a blame system is (un)sound, but it is difficult for
 >   me to identify what it precisely means.